jacob-grahn/DotProgress/README.md

 # DotProgress

 DotProgress is a simple and somewhat hypnotic progress indicator.
-It's customizable, and has no dependencies.
-[Demos.](https://jiggmin.com/projects/dot-progress/examples.html)
+It's 2.2 kb (gziped), customizable, and has no dependencies.
+[Demos](https://jiggmin.com/projects/dot-progress/examples.html)

 ## Simple Example